szuke/xtuple-extensions/docs/TUTORIAL3.md

 select * from priv where priv_module = 'IceCream';
 ```

-Next, go back to the ORM and update the privilege section.
+Next, go back to the file `/path/to/xtuple-extensions/source/icecream/database/orm/models/ice_cream_flavor.json` and update the privilege section.
 Whereas the booleans `true` (and `false`) represent that anyone (or no one) can perform a certain action, any string value is interpreted to mean that only users with that privilege can perform the action.

 ```javascript
 "privileges": {